-Students planning to enroll in three DATA/MATH courses in a single semester are advised to talk to their math faculty advisor before finalizing their schedule.
-The Math Department requires that students enrolling in four or more DATA/MATH courses for a single term obtain permission from their math faculty advisor.
-Note that special courses like Supplemental Instruction, Workshops, Preceptorship (UTA)

-or ULA program enrollment), and Pedagogy courses for the Secondary Math Education Program are not counted toward this limit.
+Students who plan to enroll in three upper-division DATA/MATH courses in a single semester are advised to talk to their math department faculty advisor before finalizing their schedule.
+The Math Department requires that students enrolling in four or more upper-division DATA/MATH courses for a single term obtain permission from their math faculty advisor.
+Note that special courses like Supplemental Instruction, Workshops, Preceptorship (UTA or ULA program enrollment), Directed Research/Thesis, and Pedagogy courses for the Secondary Math Education Program are not counted toward this limit.